Roybrussel/captain-covid-ironhack/README.md

 # captain-covid-ironhack

+CLASSIFIED BULLETIN
-Captain, I'll be honest with you: Our strengths are crippled, and only the strong ones can survive.
-It has become clear that the enemy is not of human nature, but something more terrifying: CONTAGIOUS OVERSIZED VIRAL INFECTIOUS DISEASES (COVIDs).
-A new CLUSTER is on the way, and we need to act fast to ensure the safety of all Ironhackers!
+Captain, I'll be honest with you: Our defenses are crippled.
+It has become clear that the enemy is not of human nature, but something more terrifying: Contagious Oversized Viral Infectious Diseases (COVIDs)!

-Clinical trials are underway of an EXPERIMENTAL VACCINE against these COVIDs, but time is running out!
-We need humanity's best pilot on the job to deliver an injection directly into the cold, dead heart of each COVID.

-You have just been outfitted with the latest and greatest PPE (PERSONAL PROTECTIVE ENGINE) to assist your fight.
-Your PPE display console contains your score count as well as your health meter; we've calculated that you can only withstand coming into direct contact with three COVIDs before succumbing.
+A new cluster is onthe way, and we need you to deliver the experimental vaccine directly into the cold, dead hearts of each of these COVIDs.
+Your ship has been outfitted with the latest and greatest PPE (Personal Protective Engine) to assist you in your mission.

 How many COVIDs can you take on?
-Select your CLUSTER DIFFICULTY LEVEL using the drop-down menu.
-Remember, each COVID that slips past your defenses counts against your score count.
-Choose wisely, but never forget that humanity needs all the help it can get.
+Select your cluster difficulty level using the drop-down menu.
+Remember that each COVID that slips past your defenses counts against you, so choose wisely...

-Once you LAUNCH the mission, maneuver your PPE using the LEFT ARROW and RIGHT ARROW keys, delivering the injection payloads into the COVIDs with the SPACEBAR.

-Captain, your mission is clear: Emerge from lockdown to reclaim what belongs to us!
+Your mission is clear, Captain: Emerge from your social-distancing lockdown to reclaim what belongs to us!

+GAME BUILT BY:
+ALEX KANTSADIS... @teof95
+ROY-ARNE BRUSSEL...@roybrussel
+RICH ALOSSI... @alossix